KYVENetwork/trustless-api/.github/README.md

     aws-endpoint: "http://example-bucket.s3-website.us-west-2.amazonaws.com/"
     # your bucket name
     bucketname: "example-bucket"
-    # CDN where to fetch the data, default will be the aws-endpoint
+    # CDN where to fetch the data
     cdn: "https://example.domain/"
     # your access key id and your acces key secret
     credentials: